 - Gather Cost Per Click Data

-Every SEO tool worth it’s salt will provide CPC data (cost per click) that is invaluable in selecting the right keywords.
+Every SEO tool worth it’s salt will provide CPC data (cost per click) invaluable in selecting the right keywords.

 CPC data is essential for one simple reason.
 If SEM marketing professionals are not investing money to appear for a particular keyword, it means that there is little or no commercial intent attached to it.
 We want to focus on keywords with CPC data to support their viability as a keyword that will generate an ROI.

 Keywords with a cost per click of less than 50c are not worth tackling in your SEO campaign.
-Generally speaking, if the CPC is that low, there is no transaction or conversion attached to the keyword.
+Generally speaking, if the CPC is that low, no transaction or conversion is attached to the keyword.

 - Build on Your Current Rankings

 For an established business, focussing on your current rankings and building on the rankings you already have is a great way to supplement long-term goals with short-term wins.
-Moving a keyword from page 3 of Google to page 1 of Google is much easier than moving a brand new keyword (ranking position 200+) to page one of Google.
+For example, moving a keyword from page 3 of Google to page 1 is much easier than driving a brand new keyword (ranking position 200+) to page one of Google.

 This isn’t to say that you shouldn’t target high competition, high-value keywords.
-Rather, you should select a diverse range of keywords that can be grouped into short, medium, and long-term keyword goals.
+Instead, you should select a diverse range of keywords grouped into short, medium, and long-term keyword goals.

-Here is a useful ranking key chart that Safari SEO London developed to help choose keywords to target in the short, medium, and long term.
+Here is a helpful ranking key chart that Safari SEO London developed to help choose keywords to target in the short, medium, and long term.